Anniversary

 At the first annual meeting on April 5, 1976, the leadership team discussed:

-• Future projects, including installing uniform lighting around the Green and investigating the need for a volunteer resource center or service bureau
+- Potential new projects which included installing uniform lighting around the Green and investigating the need for a volunteer resource center or service bureau

-• A new slate of officers, with Hugh Jones filling the role of president
+- The newly appointed slate of officers, with Hugh Jones filling the role of president

 A Sustainable Model

-In the 10th Anniversary annual report (1985), President John Dillion cited how the organization shifted focused from beautifying the town’s center to embracing many diverse projects with significant community impact.
+In the 10th Anniversary annual report (1985), President John Dillion cited how the organization shifted focus from beautifying the town’s center to embracing many diverse projects with significant community impact.
 Examples cited include outreach for battered women, poetry readings, library lecture series, summer youth programs, engineering programs, special needs programs, town information mailings, building renovations, school art contests, and architectural inventories.

 Fast forward to our 50th anniversary, and the success of the community foundation model is confirmed.
-From 1975 to 2025, the foundation’s growth was exponential.”
+From 1975 to 2025, the foundation’s growth was exponential.

-• Asset Growth: from $8500 to $7.9 million (value at the end of fiscal year-end)
+- Asset Growth: from $8,500 to $7.9 million (value at the end of fiscal year-end)

-• Grant Growth: $3,000 to $360,000 (annually)
+- Grant Dollars Invested: $3,000 to $360,000 (annual grantmaking)

 Honoring Betty Stevens